 All the Leggings

 In any stage of motherhood, leggings are an obvious wardrobe staple.
 When you’re pregnant, they’re pretty much a necessity.
 I have about three pairs of maternity leggings that are all high rise to keep that belly in and offer support.
 I have two pairs of black leggings and a pair of grey leggings – again, always going with the neutrals!
-I made sure at least one pair of my black leggings didn’t have any seams to make them look like athletic leggings – this way I can still dress them up and be comfy at the same time!
+I made sure at least one pair of my black leggings didn’t have any seams to make them look less like athletic leggings – this way I can still dress them up and be comfy at the same time!

 When you’re shopping, look for maternity clothes that can also be worn as postpartum clothes, or can be used for nursing.
 For example, stretchy shirts or shirts with buttons are great for nursing after you’ve had the baby.
 If I can find pieces that can continue to be worn after baby, I consider that a #momwin!